 A segment represents an edge of a multipart geometry, connecting a start to an end point.
 A segment describes a continuous line between a start location and an end location.
-The ArcGIS Platform, including this API, supports both linear segments (represented by LineSegment) and curve segments (represented by CubicBezierSegment and EllipticArcSegment).
+ArcGIS software supports both linear segments (represented by LineSegment) and curve segments (represented by CubicBezierSegment and EllipticArcSegment).

 Every Part in a Multipart geometry is a collection of Segment instances, where the end of one segment is at exactly the same location as the start of the following segment.
 Multipart geometries can be composed from and decomposed into their constituent segments if required.

 Because a single location is shared by adjacent segments, a single Point object is used to represent the shared location when you iterate through the points in a part.
 As a result, when iterating through the points in a part of a polyline or polygon, there is one more point than the number of segments in that same part.